AnastasiyaHuk/family_bug-reports/README.md

 # family_bug_reports

-This repository contains a bug reports file for Family application
+This repository contains a bug reports file for Family application and screenshots for this bug reports